 In North Carolina, the idX team worked together to support the Optimist Club of Washington and the Susie Gray McConnel Sports Complex.
-Team members built and donated two wooden picnic tables and two stainless steel tables for the sports complex’s new concession stand, and helped replace and paint siding on the building.
+Team members built and donated two wooden picnic tables and two stainless steel tables for the sports complex’s new concession stand, and worked to replace siding on the building as well as painting where necessary.
 They also sponsored the Optimist Club’s soccer team.

 In Toronto, the idX team raised funds in support of The Heart and Stroke Foundation of Canada.
 Employees held fundraising initiatives including a can and bottle recycling drive, bake sale, barbecue, and car wash.
 The team also took part in the Big Bike for Heart and Stroke event, where they rode around the community on a tandem bike to raise awareness and raise money for research, and to support survivors and their families.
 The team’s efforts raised more than $3,000 for the organization.

 idX Accounting Coordinator Mark Bade says, “Seeing the great turnout for our fundraising efforts, as well as the positive public support during our bike ride, was really inspiring, and made me feel good that our division and community supports this important cause.”